 Click HERE to download the UT-PIC Brochure.

-UT-PIC was newly formed in 2018 and has submitted a self-study to the American Psychological Association for APA accreditation and an application for APPIC membership and was authorized for a site visit, although there is no guarantee accreditation will ultimately be granted.
-UT-PIC does participate in the APPIC Match using the following Match numbers: Dixie State University in St. George, UT (APPIC code: 248711), Southwest Behavioral Health Center in St. George, UT (APPIC code: 248712), Valley Behavioral Health in Salt Lake City, UT (APPIC code: 248713) and Intermountain Healthcare Sevier Valley Clinic in Richfield, UT (APPIC code: 248714).
+APPIC Membership: UT-PIC is a member of APPIC and participates in the APPIC Match using the following Match numbers: Dixie State University in St. George, UT (APPIC code: 248711), Southwest Behavioral Health Center in St. George, UT (APPIC code: 248712), Valley Behavioral Health in Salt Lake City, UT (APPIC code: 248713) and Intermountain Healthcare Sevier Valley Clinic in Richfield, UT (APPIC code: 248714).

 Questions specifically related to the program’s accreditation status should be directed to the Commission on Accreditation: